Kim Jung-hyun (actor, born 1990): 2019–present: Comeback and international fame

 Kim returned to television in December 2019 when he joined the tvN romance drama Crash Landing on You alongside Hyun Bin, Son Ye-jin and Seo Ji-hye.
 It became the highest-rated tvN drama and the third-highest-rated Korean drama in cable television history.
 Kim's portrayal of Goo Seung-joon, former fiancé of Yoon Se-ri (Son Ye-jin) and eventual love interest to Seo Dan (Seo Ji-hye), received positive reviews from audiences.
-His character's name “Goo Seung-joon” went on to trend at No. 1 in Korea's realtime search rankings, which he later described in an interview as incredibly rewarding.
+His character's name "Goo Seung-joon" went on to trend at No. 1 in Korea's realtime search rankings, which he later described in an interview as incredibly rewarding.

 In May 2020, Kim made a cameo appearance in his Crash Landing on You co-star Seo Ji-hye's drama Dinner Mate playing the role of her long-term boyfriend.

 On June 5, 2020, it was confirmed that Kim would lead tvN's fusion sageuk drama, Mr. Queen alongside Shin Hye-sun playing the role of King Cheoljong.
 The drama aired from December 2020 to February 2021.
 On February 15, 2021, Mr. Queen became the seventh-highest-rated Korean drama in cable television history and the fifth highest rated tvN drama on record.
 The Korea Times article praised Kim's complex portrayal of the two-faced King and noted that he "left a deep impression on viewers with a heavy presence that took the center of the play."
 Kim contributed his vocals to the soundtrack with the song Like the First Snow for which he also wrote the lyrics.

 In September 2021, Kim signed with Story J Company followed by movie and drama casting news in 2022.

-In January 2022, his agency confirmed that he will appear as a Detective in an indie film called Se2cretIn 2023, Kim returned to television with MBC’s Kokdu: Season of Deity opposite actress Im Soo-hyang playing dual role of a Grim reaper and doctor.
-Kim received praise for ‘Perfectly portraying two conflicting characters’ through a variety of charms.
+In January 2022, his agency confirmed that he will appear as a Detective in an indie film called Se2cret.

+In 2023, Kim returned to television with MBC's Kokdu: Season of Deity opposite actress Im Soo-hyang playing dual role of a Grim reaper and doctor.
+Kim received praise for 'Perfectly portraying two conflicting characters' through a variety of charms.
 He also lent his vocals to the opening theme song of the drama titled I am.

+In March 2025, Kim officially parted ways with Story J Company after his exclusive contract expired, ending a four-year partnership that began in 2021.

+In May 2025, Kim signed an exclusive contract with Management Seesun, a newly established agency that also manages his Mr. Queen co-stars Shin Hye-sun and Cha Chung-hwa, marking a new chapter in his career.

 Personal life

 Military enlistment

-Kim completed his mandatory military service as an assistant in Kangwon-do's 3rd division when he was 21 years old.
+Kim completed his mandatory military service as an assistant in Gangwon Province's 3rd division when he was 21 years old.

 Controversy

-In July 2018, during the press conference for his drama The Time, he was criticised for "answering questions unenthusiastically" and for refusing to link arms with his co-star Seohyun.
-He explained that it was because he was trying to stay in his character from the drama.
-He withdrew from the series halfway through its run, officially citing health reasons.